home-assistant/home-assistant.io/source/_integrations/ecowitt.markdown

 5. Path have to match!.
 6. Save configuration.

-Ecowitt don't support TLS/SSL, you can use the Nginx TLS Proxy Add-on to support HTTPS and HTTP at the same time.
+Ecowitt don't support TLS/SSL, you can use the NGINX TLS Proxy Add-on to support HTTPS and HTTP at the same time.